codesleeps/pixelcraft-bloom/ops/BACKUP_RESTORE.md

 # Backup & Restore Procedures

-This document outlines the backup and restore procedures for PixelCraft Bloom production environment, covering both database and Redis cache backups.
+This document outlines the backup and restore procedures for AgentsFlowAI production environment, covering both database and Redis cache backups.

 ## Overview